The Yummy Life

 Use the natural vinegar cleaner with these earth-friendly, washable, and reusable items:

-• Microfiber clothes -- My paper towel use went way down when I started using these.
+• Microfiber cloths -- My paper towel use went way down when I started using these.
 I have a stack of them under my bathroom and kitchen sinks so there's always a clean one ready to use.
 They work great on all surfaces, including computer/TV screens, glass, appliances and wood.
 Mist them with the vinegar cleaner and you'll be amazed how well they clean.
 Throw them in the washing machine and reuse them over and over again.

 • Oxo dusters -- No need for those Swiffer throw-away duster refills.
 This works even better and is machine washable.
 I have a couple of refills so there's always a clean one ready to use.
 Mist the duster with a little of the scented vinegar solution and you've got one mighty dust magnet.